Matrix Completion with Hypergraphs:Sharp Thresholds and Efficient Algorithms: An Information-theoretic Lower Bound and The Sharp Threshold

 \item The first term of Eqn.~\eqref{eq6}, roughly speaking, is the threshold for recovering the $K$ user clusters, while the second term is the threshold for recovering the nominal rating vectors $\{v_k\}_{k \in [K]}$.
 When the sample probability $p$ is greater than both terms, one can recover both the user clusters and the nominal rating vectors exactly, thus yielding the exact matrix completion of the rating matrix $R$.
 Otherwise, it is impossible to exactly recover either the clusters or the nominal rating vectors, leading to a failure of exact matrix completion.

-\item When the noise parameter $\theta \in [0,1/2)$, the term $I_{\theta}^{-1}$ is an increasing function of $\theta$, meaning that a larger sample probability is needed when the sampling process is noisier.
+\item When the noise parameter $\theta \in [0,1/2)$, the term $(\sqrt{1-\theta} - \sqrt{\theta})^{-2}$ is an increasing function of $\theta$, meaning that a larger sample probability is needed when the sampling process is noisier.

-\item The optimal sample probability $p^*$ is a decreasing function of $\gamma$ (the parameter that quantifies the minimal pairwise distance between nominal rating vectors), which makes intuitive sense because a larger value of $\gamma$ means that different clusters are more separable, making it easier for recovering clusters as well as recovering the rating matrix. \item In addition to the optimal sample probability $p^*$, one can also define the \emph{optimal sample complexity} as $ nmp^* = I_{\theta}^{-1} \max \{\gamma^{-1} n (\log n - \sum_{d=2}^{W} \binom{n-1}{d-1} K^{1-d} I_d ), k m \log m \}$, which corresponds to the minimum expected number of sampled entries required for achieving exact matrix completion.
+\item The optimal sample probability $p^*$ is a decreasing function of $\gamma$ (the parameter that quantifies the minimal pairwise distance between nominal rating vectors), which makes intuitive sense because a larger value of $\gamma$ means that different clusters are more separable, making it easier for recovering clusters as well as recovering the rating matrix. \item In addition to the optimal sample probability $p^*$, one can also define the \emph{optimal sample complexity} as $ nmp^* = (\sqrt{1-\theta} - \sqrt{\theta})^{-2} \max \{\gamma^{-1} n (\log n - \sum_{d=2}^{W} \binom{n-1}{d-1} k^{1-d} (\sqrt{\alpha_d}-\sqrt{\beta_d})^2 ), k m \log m \}$, which corresponds to the minimum expected number of sampled entries required for achieving exact matrix completion.
 A direct implication is that, for the considered problem, it suffices to sample $\Theta(\max\{n\log n, m \log m\})$ matrix entries to achieve exact matrix completion. \end{itemize}

-\paragraph{The gain of social graph and hypergraphs} For notational convenience, We define $I_h \triangleq \sum_{d=2}^{W} \binom{n-1}{d-1} K^{1-d} I_d$ as the weighted sum of the qualities of the social graph and hypergraphs.
+\paragraph{The gain of social graph and hypergraphs.} For notational convenience, we define $I_d \triangleq (\sqrt{\alpha_d}-\sqrt{\beta_d})^2$, where $2 \le d \le W$, as a measure of the ``quality'' of the hypergraph $HG_d$.\footnote{Intuitively, a small value of $I_d$ means that the difference between the probability of generating hyperedges that contain users in the same cluster and the probability of generating hyperedges that contain users in different clusters is small, making it hard to distinguish the clusters.
+On the contrary, the clusters are easier to be distinguished/recovered if $I_d$ is large.
+For HSBMs with $K$ equal-sized clusters, a recent result~\citep{zhang2022exact} states that it is possible to exactly recover the $K$ clusters when $I_d > k^{d-1} (\log n)/\binom{n-1}{d-1}$, and is impossible otherwise.} We further define $I_h \triangleq \sum_{d=2}^{W} \binom{n-1}{d-1} k^{1-d} I_d$ as the weighted sum of the qualities of the social graph and hypergraphs.
 From the expression of $p^*$ in Eqn.~\eqref{eq6}, we note that: